Sydney Trains K set: Design and construction

 The control carriages have a flat front, with headlights at the top.
 They were built with four sets of marker lights, standard at the time.
 Different combinations of white marker lights were used to indicate different destinations.
 Flip-dot destination displays were installed later on, which covered the upper middle marker light.
 Since destination displays have been installed, marker light combinations are no longer necessary, so usually only the two upper marker lights are used.
 However, some trains still retain the switch for the lower marker light.
 The front of the train also has an emergency door for the guard compartment and windscreen wipers for the driver window only.
 Hoses and receptacles are provided below the windows to connect another set, since, unlike newer trains, the coupler does not carry electrical or air connections.

 Like other trains of the time, the crew compartment contains a smaller compartment for the driver on the left side (in direction of travel).
 The guard uses the area outside of the driver's compartment, with two manual hinged doors on either side providing access to platforms.
 Above these doors, on the outside are blue lights indicating which compartment the guard is in.

 Each vestibule has two-panel sliding doors on either side.
 Each door also has a vent underneath the window, which was covered when air-conditioning was installed.
 The doors cannot detect obstacles and continue pushing against the obstruction until it is removed or the guard reopens the doors.
 Small orange LEDs are located above the doors on the outside that flash when the doors are closing.
-They assist the guard in locating doors that haven't closed successfully.
+They assist the guard in locating doors that have not closed successfully.
 All trains were retrofitted with traction interlocking, meaning the driver cannot apply power when the doors are open.